-Spain remain one of the worlds favourite travel destinations (and one of mine).
-It packs in gothic cities, pristine beaches, fantastic food, abundant wine and friendly locals.
-What is not to love about Espana?!
+Spain remains one of the world’s favourite travel destinations (and one of mine).
+It packs in gothic cities, pristine beaches, fantastic food, abundant wine, and friendly locals.
+What is there not to love about España?!

 Any doubts or concerns you had will be a thing of the past by the end of this read.
 Our job is to get your through the packing process as stress-free as possible and let you focus on having the Spanish experience of a lifetime.